 Dr. David Piwnica-Worms is the Gerald Dewey Dodd, Jr., Endowed Distinguished Chair in Diagnostic Imaging, Division of Diagnostic Imaging, at The University of Texas MD Anderson Cancer Center.
-He is Professor, Department of Cancer Systems Imaging, Division of Diagnostic Imaging at MD Anderson Cancer Center, and he also serves as Chair, Department of Cancer Systems Imaging, Division of Diagnostic Imaging.
+He is Professor and also serves as Chair, Department of Cancer Systems Imaging, The University of Texas MD Anderson Cancer Center.

 A pioneer and leader in the field of molecular imaging, Dr. Piwnica-Worms created several innovative strategies to visually capture and measure biological processes in living animals, model systems and humans at the molecular and cellular level using remote imaging detection methods.
 Dr. Piwnica-Worms has focused on genetically-encoded bioluminescent and radiotracer reporter systems for imaging signal transduction, protein-protein interactions and transcriptional regulation of gene expression at scales ranging from single cells to cell populations to live animals and humans in vivo.
 He is also interested in the function and regulation of the multidrug resistance P-glycoprotein family of transporters, and he has spearheaded translational research directed toward imaging cell-penetrating peptides and radiopharmaceuticals in medical imaging applications.